What is a Bunion?

 "Plantar fasciitis makes walking in any shoe painful - but high heels were the most painful of all!
 The cushioning in my Sole Bliss heels is unbelievable and has allowed me to feel feminine again.
 I'm replacing every pair I own with Sole Bliss now!
 Thank you" - Claire

 Painful, stiff arthritic joints can make wearing stylish shoes impossible, but no longer!
 The combination of the components that comprise Sole Bliss’ award-winning technology can alleviate the discomfort of arthritis in the foot.
 The triple-layer, custom-cushioning system alleviates pain and provides support, and the wide and deep toe box ensures arthritic joints aren’t constrained or pressurised by the shoe’s upper.
-Our extra Wide Fit shoes typically have the most accommodating fronts, making them the best shoes for arthritis sufferers.
+Our Wide Fit shoes typically have the most accommodating fronts, making them the best shoes for arthritis sufferers.

 "The extra wide Sole Bliss styles provide enough space for my stiff, Arthritic toe joint to relax and not feel pressured by the upper of the shoe" - it's a miracle!! - Angela